 Get treatment for coughs, acid reflux, and congestion

 People who snore heavily and have sleep apnea most likely have other medical conditions that affect their normal breathing like chronic coughs, acid reflux, and congestion.
 When your nasal passage is congested you will have trouble breathing through your nose which can make things worse leading to obstructive sleep apnea.
 In relation to acid reflux, the acid can affect your throat and voice box causing swelling and irritation of your throat muscles.
 Also when you cough you cause irritation to your upper airways which cause you to snore.
-Changing the food you eat can reduce your risk of being exposed to allergens and keeping your head slightly raised while sleeping can reduce congestion and reflux.
+Using nasal strips from https://serp.co/best/nasal-strips/ can be beneficial as they help to open up your nasal passage.
+Along with changing the food you eat which can reduce your risk of being exposed to allergens and keeping your head slightly raised while sleeping can reduce congestion and reflux.

 Exercising regularly helps to strengthen your heart, increase your energy levels, and improve your sleep apnea symptoms.
 Practicing Yoga can significantly help to improve your oxygen flow in your body and strengthen your respiratory system.
 When there is poor saturation of oxygen in your blood it can cause sleep apnea.
 Yoga has various breathing techniques that can help you improve the oxygen levels in your body.

 Increase your antioxidant supplements

 Oxidative stress and buildup of free radicals are associated with sleep apnea.
 Your body isn’t able to counter oxidative stress if you have decreased antioxidants in your blood like beta-carotene and vitamin E. This affects your blood vessels and they aren’t able to relax and contract as they should which can lead to heart attacks, strokes, and heart disease.
 Taking antioxidant supplements can help to naturally remedy the situation and treat your sleep apnea.